 Most retailers create an online store, website, or branded app to collect orders.
 You can also use a third-party app like Postmates to quickly get online.
 However, this method is more common for restaurants and cafes.
 Some businesses also accept orders over the phone.

 For retail customers, the best way to order online is often through a website or branded mobile app.
 If you want to offer click and collect orders, it may be worthwhile to build an online store and enable in-store pickup as a delivery method.
-Most popular ecommerce platforms, like Shopify and Square Online Store, have features to add an in-store pickup option on the checkout page.
+Most popular ecommerce platforms and some website builders, like Shopify and Square Online, have features to add an in-store pickup option on the checkout page.

-The fastest and most affordable way to take your business online for click and collect orders is with Square Online Store.
-With the free online store, you can list your products for sale for pickup, local delivery, and shipping.
+The fastest and most affordable way to take your business online for click and collect orders is with Square Online.
+Square Online offers a free online store and checkout page so you can list products for sale for pickup, local delivery, and shipping.
 Plus, you can configure click and collect settings like curbside pickup options, specific pickup hours and order windows, order prep times, customer notifications for when their order is ready, and whether or not shoppers can schedule pickup times.
 Visit Square to create a free account and get started.

 Set a Process